Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Definitions and Preliminaries

 A \textit{singular normal surface} in $M_{d}$ is a smooth map $f:S\rightarrow M_{d}$ such that: $f$ is transverse to each simplex $\sigma \in \mathcal{D} ^{(i)}$ and the intersection of $f(S)$ with each tetrahedron $\Delta_{i}$ of $\mathcal{D}$ is a finite collection of discs types.

 If $f$ is $1-1$ then the map $f:S\rightarrow M_{d}$ will be called \textit{normal surface} and in this case $S$ will be identified with $f(S).$

-An orientable surface $S$ in $M_{d}$ is called incompressible if there does not exist a disc $D\subset M$ with $D\cap S=\partial D$ and $\partial D$ does not bound a disc contained within $S.$ This is equivalent to the fact that $\pi_{1}(S)\hookrightarrow \pi_{1}(M_{d})$ is injective.
-A well known result, which is obviously valid for hyperbolic, ideal triangulations, confirms that an incompressible surface $S$ in $M_{d}$ can be isotoped to a normal surface with respect to $\mathcal{D}$ (see for example Theorem 5.2.14 in \cite{Schultens}).
+\begin{definition} An essential closed surface in $M_{d}$ is an orientable normal incompressible surface in $M_{d}$ which is not parallel to a linking surface. \end{definition}

+A well-known result, which is obviously valid for hyperbolic, ideal triangulations, confirms that an incompressible surface $S$ in $M_{d}$ can be isotoped to a normal surface with respect to $\mathcal{D}$ (see for example Theorem 5.2.14 in \cite{Schultens}).
 The converse is not generally true for compact triangulated 3-manifolds.
-However, from Theorem \ref{main} it results that any normal surface in $M_{d}$ is incompressible provided that $i_{\mathcal{D}}(e)\geq6$ for each edge $e$ of $\mathcal{D}.$
+However, from Theorem \ref{main} it results that any normal closed surface in $M_{d}$ is essential provided that $i_{\mathcal{D}}(e)\geq6$ for each edge $e$ of $\mathcal{D}.$

 The following definitions are recalled from \cite{Jaco-Rubinstein}.
 Let $S$ be a closed orientable surface.
 A \textit{normal homotopy} is defined to be a smooth map $\xi:S\times \lbrack0,1]\rightarrow M_{d}$ so that for each fixed $t\in \lbrack0,1]$ the surface $S_{t}$ given by $\xi_{|S\times \{t\}}$ is a singular normal surface. $\xi$ is a \textit{normal isotopy} if in addition, each $S_{t}$ is embedded.
 The \textit{normal homotopy class} $\mathcal{N}(f)$ of a normal or singular normal surface $f:S\rightarrow M_{d}$ is defined as the set of all normal or singular normal surfaces $g:S\rightarrow M_{d}$ which are normally homotopic to $f.$